 Although implants cannot decay, bacteria from adjacent unhealthy teeth can still contaminate implants and cause it to become infected causing the implant can loosen and fall out.
 So it is really important to get your overall health and mouth back to a healthy state before dental implants become a treatment option.

 If you have no teeth and wear dentures, you can still do implants if you have enough bone in the jaws.
 A fixed implant bridge supported by multiple implants can be used to replace all the missing teeth.
 If there is inadequate jaw bone though, we can still use implants to retain loose dentures, especially for elderly patients.
 Sometimes one or two implants are placed just to improve retention and stability of the denture.

-I’m a smoker, can I still have dental implants?
+I’m a smoker, can I still have tooth implants done in Singapore?